The best destinations to visit from Milan, Italy

 Where to stay

-The Hilton Lake Como has rooms that overlook the glittering lake starting at $110 or 34,000 points per night over the next month or so in low season.
+The Hilton Lake Como has rooms that overlook the glittering lake starting at about £145 or 52,000 points per night over the next month or so in low season.
 Key features include a rooftop infinity pool and solarium.
-The hotel is about a 20-minute walk from the historic town center of Como.
+The hotel is about a 20-minute walk from the historic town centre of Como.

 With more than 35 wineries along the Strada del Prosecco, this adventure is best enjoyed without a big plan in mind.
-Drive the region at your own pace, stopping to enjoy leisurely Italian lunches, wander cobblestone village streets, explore baroque churches, visit medieval castles and, of course, sample the wine tastings at vineyards like Gregoletto, featuring ancient wine cellars and a library on the property, and the family-owned Bepin De Eto and Ruggeri, which bottles over a million bottles each year.
+Drive the region at your own pace, stopping to enjoy leisurely Italian lunches, wander cobblestone village streets, explore baroque churches, visit medieval castles and, of course, sample the wine at vineyards like Gregoletto, featuring ancient wine cellars and a library on the property.
+Visits are currently by appointment only.

 If you’d rather have a driver and guide so you can really indulge in prosecco, regional tours at tour agency Prosecco di Marca include transportation.

-Rent a car in Milan and start driving east for the three-and-a-half hour journey.
+Rent a car in Milan and start driving east for the three-and-a-half-hour journey.
 Make a stop on the way at Verona, famous for its perfectly preserved arena, which still houses operas, concerts and other events.complete with what is touted as Juliet’s balcony, which you can hang out of to declare your love to the unsuspecting tourists below.

 Where to stay

-The Best Western Canon d’Oro ($105 or 20,00 Reward points per night) isn’t your typical cookie-cutter convention center hotel.
-Instead, the 16th-century building is known as a historic hotel featuring a beautifully landscaped courtyard and a library lounge with books and cozy armchairs.
+The Best Western Canon d’Oro — about £80 per night in low season — isn’t your typical cookie-cutter convention centre hotel.
+Instead, the 16th-century building is known as a historic hotel featuring a beautifully landscaped courtyard and a library lounge with books and cosy armchairs.
 Its Conegliano location makes the hotel a perfect base for exploring the region.

 The Piedmont is one of Italy’s most underrated regions, but people are starting to wise up.
 Many are whispering it’s the new Tuscany — and making some serious claims that it’s where the country’s best cuisine and wine can be found.
 It’s home to the headquarters of Slow Food International.

 Bordering France to the west and Switzerland to the north, the region’s main city is Turin.
-It’s a hidden gem that many mistakenly tourists skip to fight the crowds in Rome, Florence or the Amalfi Coast.
+It’s a hidden gem that many tourists mistakenly skip.
 A fascinating city set against the backdrop of the Italian Alps on the banks of the Po River, Turin is not only Italy’s first capital but also houses one of the most famous artifacts in Christianity, the Shroud of Turin, a piece of fabric that some claim was wrapped around Jesus.

 The region is scattered with hilltop villages, expansive vineyards and forests where excited foodies can hunt for truffles.
-You may even sense a hint of truffle flavor in the region’s famous wine, which is made from the nebbiolo grape.
+You may even sense a hint of truffle flavour in the region’s famous wine, which is made from the Nebbiolo grape.

-If you haven’t yet realized, truffle is one of the most famous ingredients in Piedmont, and many of the traditional dishes are also made with farm-fresh egg yolks, like the famous tajarin (pronounced tah-yah-REEN), long strips of egg-infused pasta.
+If you haven’t yet realised, truffle is one of the most famous ingredients in Piedmont and many of the traditional dishes are also made with farm-fresh egg yolks, like the famous tajarin — long strips of egg-infused pasta.
 And don’t miss Bra, home of the Slow Food movement.
 In the winter months, the skiing is some of the best in Italy in spots like the Val di Susa valley.